 Focus on this sentence: “I will support and defend the Constitution and laws of the United States of America against all enemies, foreign and domestic.”
 It does not call on the citizen to defend the government, but the ideals that it operates under.
 Should our government no longer operate under the Constitution, it requires the citizen to defend the document and laws that emanate from it, even, and especially, against a government that tries to overthrow them.
 This was what the Civil War was about: a fight against states that overthrew the Constitution and the laws of the United States to maintain the enslavement of human beings.

-And why did we even chose a republican form of government at all, instead of direct democracy?
+And why did we even choose a republican form of government at all, instead of direct democracy?
 Our Founders studied these forms of government, especially as they were practiced by the Greeks and Romans.
 They found that a direct democracy offered the danger of a “tyranny of the majority,” wherein 51 percent of the voters could impose anything they wished on the minority.
 Such a system really only protected the rights of that 51 percent, at the direct expense of the 49.

 But in a republic, the rights of all could be protected.
 Not even the government could deprive the citizens of their rights.
 A number of the constitutions in the world today express a sense of negative freedom to their citizens.
-Our own Constitution is revolutionary in that it expresses positive freedom saying, “Unless it’s expressly forbidden by law, then it is permitted.”
+Our own Constitution is revolutionary in that it expresses positive freedom by saying, “Unless it’s expressly forbidden by law, then it is permitted.”
 Our Constitution goes even further in that it exists to tell the government what it is allowed to do and where its limits are.